icons8/pichon-docs/docs/pichon-macOS.md

 ### License

-You may use our graphic assets without payment for personal or commercial purposes but only on the condition that you include a link to Icons8 in your work.
+You may use our graphic assets without payment for personal or commercial purposes if you include a link to Icons8 in your work.

 ## Photos